Tenant Right League: Collapse

+Attempted revival

-Agricultural prices began to rise from 1853, and were given an additional stimulus by the onset of the Crimean War the following years.
+Agricultural prices began to rise from 1853, and were given an additional stimulus by the onset of the Crimean War in the following years.
 Tenant-right agitation died down.
 MacKnight remained active in a movement for whom the notorious Derryveagh evictions of 1861 served as a sharp reminder of the still unrestricted power of the landowner.
 Shortly before MacKnight's death, and as agrarian conditions again deteriorated, there was an attempt to revive an all-Ireland league.
 In January 1874, the Route Tenants Defence Association (Ballymoney) for whom MacKnight had been an inspiration, organised a major North-South National Tenants Rights conference in Belfast.
 In addition to the three F's, resolutions called for loans to facilitate tenant purchase of land and for breaking the landlord monopoly on local government.
 Once again there was a determination to organise parliamentary constituencies so as to return Members pledged to tenant rights.
 The challenge, however, came sooner than expected.
 A general election was called for February.

 In the south the tenant programme was adopted by candidates of the new Home Rule League, while in the north it was championed by Liberals.
 Conscious that the [secret] Ballot Act 1872 had weakened the landlords' authority, Conservatives expressed a willingness to give the Ulster Custom legal force.
 But as in 1852, they relied heavily on confusing tenant-righters with Catholic nationalists and their separatist cause.

 The Conservatives triumph in Ulster was not as complete as in 1852: two tenant-right Liberals were returned from County Londonderry, and in Down James Sharman Crawford succeeded where in 1852 his father William had failed.
 However, in the south and west the tenant-right movement clearly aligned with Home Rulers.
 With the formation in 1879 of the Irish National Land League the struggle for rights to the land advanced under the openly nationalist leadership of Michael Davitt and Charles Stewart Parnell.

-The second Land Act introduced by William Ewart Gladstone in 1881 conceded free sale, improved security of tenure, and introduced a machinery for arbitrating rent.
+The second Land Act, the Land Law (Ireland) Act 1881 (44 & 45 Vict. c.
+49), introduced by William Ewart Gladstone conceded free sale, improved security of tenure, and introduced a machinery for arbitrating rent.
 Finding themselves reduced to not much more than a receiver of rents, landlords denounced the concessions as "confiscation".
-For tenants in Ulster, including Protestants who had flocked to Land League meetings only the year before, the Act was seen as fulfilling their key demands and they immediately used the Act to adjust rents.
-After a few years' experience of the Act land agitation revived in the south and west, but the basis for cooperation with Protestant tenants in the north had been further reduced.
+For tenants in Ulster, including Protestants who had flocked to Land League meetings only the year before, the act was seen as fulfilling their key demands and they immediately used the act to adjust rents.
+After a few years' experience of the act land agitation revived in the south and west, but the basis for cooperation with Protestant tenants in the north had been further reduced.